Position

 What is the job outlook for a Auto Body Estimator?

-The job outlook for Auto Body Estimators looks promising for those seeking a stable career.
+The job outlook for Auto Body Estimators looks promising.
 The Bureau of Labor Statistics (BLS) reports an average of 82,800 job positions available each year.
-This steady demand indicates a reliable job market for professionals in this field.
-With a projected percent change of 1.6% in job openings from 2022 to 2032, Auto Body Estimators can expect consistent opportunities.
+This steady demand shows a stable career path for those entering this field.
+Job seekers can expect a consistent number of opportunities to find work in this industry.

 Continue to Salaries for Auto Body Estimator